Wednesday, November 6, 2024

 Mobile microprocessors use more or less similar terminology as desktop processors, but there are some differences.
 Furthermore, “mobile” is not a good term because it covers a range of multiple devices.
 Mobile processors are built into tablets, IoT devices, laptops, and many others.

-But, there are currently some rumors that AMD could produce certain chips for 5G devices (smartphones), but we will not write about that now because there is still no confirmation.
+But, there are currently some that AMD could produce certain chips for 5G devices (smartphones), but we will not write about that now because there is still no confirmation.

 What you need to know is that processors are divided, as we said, into mobile and those for desktops.